alexeygrigorev/mlwiki.org/index.php/System_of_Linear_Equations.md

 ---
-title: "System of Linear Equations"
 layout: default
 permalink: /index.php/System_of_Linear_Equations
+tags:
+- linear-algebra
+title: System of Linear Equations
 ---

-# System of Linear Equations

 ## System of Linear Equations
 The fundamental problem of [Linear Algebra](Linear_Algebra) is solving a system of Linear Equations.
 - A system of linear equations is a system of first order equations with multiple unknowns.